 Lt.
 Col. John Jackson Solomon Paul Carroll was born in March 1829, in Preston County, WV, the son of Anthony Carroll and his second wife, Temperance Alley.
 His father had been previously married to Sarah Miner, and thus John had an older half-brother, James Miner Carroll.

 John was a farmer and lived with his parents when the 1850 census was taken.
-As an adult, he stood five feet, eight inches tall and weighed 175 lbs.
+As an adult, he stood 5 feet, 8 inches tall and weighed 175 lbs.

 His first wife was Rebecca Ann Swindler (1831-1858?), daughter of Drake and Rebecca Swindler.
 They were wed in Preston County in 1851, when he was age 22 and she 20.
 Rev. Reckard performed the marriage ceremony.

 The couple apparently established a home in Grantsville, Garrett County, MD.
 Tragically, Rebecca did not live long.
 She died the following year, in 1852, as several sources suggest, or in Grantsville on Aug.
 15, 1858, as per her husband's records.
 She was buried in Kingwood, and a monument apparently installed at her final resting place.

 John's years as a widower are hazy, but he apparently attended Morgantown College, and graduated from there.

 Following his position as a preacher, he was assigned to Wayne County, WV.
 After eight years alone, on Aug.
 23, 1860, when John was 31, he married local resident Cynthia Ann Bowen (1841- ? ), who was about 13 years younger in age.
 She was the daughter of John B. and Hester A. (Haney) Bowen of Shoals, Wayne County, and a descendant of Charles Carroll, who was a signer of the Declaration of Independence, and of Bacchus Bowen, a member of the first West Virginia Legislature.